The Maple Leaf Family Is Growing: Introducing Cascadia

 We look forward to introducing her guests to our waterways and fjords, continuing to focus on providing peak wildlife and cultural moments.
 Her trips will operate in the same manner as Maple Leaf and Swell’s: small groups of 12 or less in each shore group, with local, expert guides.
 We hope our new guests will fall in love with this place, too, and that some will feel moved to contribute to its protection.

-Find our fall 2018 Cascadia trips here.
+Find all of our Cascadia trips here.